JonathanBout/SimpleCDN/src/core/README.md

 - In-memory caching
 - Redis caching, with the [SimpleCDN.Extensions.Redis](https://www.nuget.org/packages/SimpleCDN.Extensions.Redis/) package.
-  Although it's a few milliseconds slower than the in-memory cache, it saves a load of memory with multiple instances.
+  Although it's a few milliseconds slower than the in-memory cache, it saves you from having files in memory multiple times with multiple instances.
-> [!WARNING]
-> **While Redis support is available, it may be unstable**, especially in high-load scenario's (tens of requests per second).
-By implementing a custom connection manager,
-> it's brought down to a minimum but failures still happen.
-In such cases, SimpleCDN will load the data from disk directly instead of using the cache.

 SimpleCDN is also available as a standalone application with a docker container: [ghcr.io/jonathanbout/simplecdn](https://ghcr.io/jonathanbout/simplecdn).